Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 ![This program cannot be run in DOS mode](/assets/images/pefileformat/dosheader/loader.png)

 Looking back, this *"might've"* been a mistake move by Microsoft😅.
 The PE format evolved to be a much more powerful and modular format afterward, *way* more than originally speculated, and leaving the old DOS-MZ format to be forgotten in the shadows.
 Yet, every PE file in existence *still* contains those 36 bytes worth of ASCII bloat, to remind *DOS loaders* from 40 years ago that our modern `.exe` file cannot be run on DOS systems.

+# DOS stub code injection

+The DOS header (and the DOS stub) **can technically be modified to inject custom code**.
+Back in the days of DOS-MZ, malware authors would inject their custom 16-bit DOS code into the DOS header itself.
+Then, when a DOS machine tries to run the modified `.exe`, it will execute the injected DOS code instead of the boring "This program cannot be run in DOS mode" message.